8 Tactics To Convert More Website Visitors Into Customers

 - Visit a specific page in your website

-- Identify your top 10 Landing Pages, top 10 Exit Pages, and pages with high Bounce rates (anything over 50%) in your website, and optimise them with a call to action first.
+- Identify your Top 10 Landing Pages, top 10 Exit Pages, and pages with high Bounce rates (anything over 50%), and optimise them with a call to action first.

 - Over time, review all of your webpages and ensure they have a relevant call to action